carnival-data/carnival/README.md

 ## <a name="github-pages-site"></a> Github Pages

-The Github pages site is stored in the `docs` directory and makes use of [jekyll](https://jekyllrb.com).
+The Github pages site is stored in the `/docs` directory and makes use of [jekyll](https://jekyllrb.com).
 See the [jekyll docs](https://jekyllrb.com/docs/) for jekyll installation and usage instructions.

 ### Prerequisites
 - Install [Ruby](https://www.ruby-lang.org/en/)